-The extent to which the remaining 43 reports at poverty from any of these seven perspectives in the ced in Table 18.2.
-The table groups the reports by these and indicates the number of each report in Part II of the Bibliography.
+The extent to which the remaining 43 reports looked at poverty from any of these seven perspectives is included in Table 18.2.
+The table groups the reports by theme and indicates the number of each report in Part II of the Bibliography.